arminstr/arminstr.github.io/en/_posts/2021-01-06-plastic-type-sensor.md

 ---

 ### Introduction
 After gaining experience with plastic-type sensing based on near-infrared spectroscopy in the reremeter[^1] project, we decided to take it a step further.
 To identify plastics with greater than human accuracy and avoid unrecognized wrong detections in automated sorting environments we decided on a NIR spectrum analysis with greater resolution.
 Therefore we intend on using a MEMS light filter in combination with a broadband light source.
+A graphical overview of this setup is displayed in Figure 1.

 {% include image.html url="/assets/img/content/sensorLabeled_large.png" description="Figure 1: NIR plastic-type Sensor overview sketch" %}
 ### Technical Explanation